-8. To review and to approve or disapprove the Affordable Housing Plan required of all developers of low and moderate income housing.

-9. To review and approve or disapprove the developer's proposed Affirmative Marketing Plan and to require developers to submit proofs of publication in accordance with approved affirmative marketing plans, and to monitor the marketing practices of developers of low and moderate income units to ensure that they comply with the affirmative marketing requirements of this Chapter.

-10. To report quarterly to the Township Council on the status of low and moderate income units including but not limited to such things as the Agency's actions in connection with any Statements of Exemption, foreclosures upon any Lower Income Units.

-11. The Agency may, at its sole option and discretion, advance and pay sums necessary to protect, preserve and retain a Lower Income Unit as a Lower Income Unit subject to the terms of this plan.
-All sums so advanced and paid by the Agency shall become a lien against such unit and shall have a higher priority than any lien except the First Purchase Money Mortgage lien and liens by duly authorized government agencues.
+- 8. To review and to approve or disapprove the Affordable Housing Plan required of all developers of low and moderate income housing. - 9.
+To review and approve or disapprove the developer's proposed Affirmative Marketing Plan and to require developers to submit proofs of publication in accordance with approved affirmative marketing Plans, and to monitor the marketing practices of developers of low and moderate income units to ensure that they comply with the affirmative marketing requirements of this Chapter. - 10.
+To report quarterly to the Township Council on the status of low and moderate income units including but not limited to such things as the Agency's actions in connection with any Statements of Exemption and foreclosures upon any Lower Income Units. - 11.
+The Agency shall at all times maintain a waiting list of qualified purchasers and shall provide said list to any owner in the event of default proceedings.
+The Agency may, at its sole option and discretion, advance and pay sums necessary to protect, preserve and retain a Lower Income Unit as a Lower Income Unit subject to the terms of this plan.
+All sums so advanced and paid by the Agency shall become a lien against such unit and shall have a higher priority than any lien except the First Purchase Money Mortgage lien and liens by duly authorized government agencies.
 Such sums may include, but are not limited to, insurance premiums, taxes, assessments (public or private) and liens which may be or become prior and senior to any First Purchase Money Mortgage as a lien on the Lower Income Unit, or any part thereof.
-In the event any First Mortgagee or other creditor of an Owner of a Lower Income Unit exercises its contractual or legal remedies available in the event of default or nonpayment by the Owner of a Lower Income Unit, the Owner shall notify the Agency in writing within 10 days of such exercise by the First mortgagee or creditor and no later than 10 days after service of any summons and complaint and the Agency shall have the option to purchase, redeem, or cure any default upon such terms and conditions as may be agreeable to all parties in interest and/or to acquire the First Purchase Money Mortgage to the Unit, thereby, replacing the First Mortgagee as the First Mortgagee of the Unit.
-The Agency shall have the same priority of lien as was held by the First mortgagee at the time the Agency acquires such First purchase Money Mortgage, and shall have the right of subrogation with respect to any other claim or lien it satisfies or acquires.
+In the event any First Mortgagee or other creditor of an Owner of a Lower Income Unit exercises its contractual or legal remedies available in the event of default or nonpayment by the Owner of the Lower Income Unit, the Owner shall notify the Agency in writing within 10 days of such exercise by the First mortgagee or creditor and no later than 10 days after service of any summons and complaint and the Agency shall have the option to purchase, redeem, or cure any default upon such terms and conditions as may be agreeable to all parties in interest and/or to acquire the First Purchase Money Mortgage to the Unit, thereby, replacing the First Mortgagee as the First Mortgagee of the Unit.
+The Agency shall have the same priority of lien as was held by the First mortgagee at the time the Agency acquires such First Purchase Money Mortgage, and shall have the right of subrogation with respect to any other claim or lien it satisfies or acquires.